jtwig/book/syntax/expressions.md

 ## Expressions

 <p style="text-align: justify;">
 Expressions are the logic building blocks, they allow you to express a value.
-From the basic constants to binary and ternary operations, expressions give developers the power to specify logic.
+From the basic constants to binary and ternary operations, expressions give developers the power to specify a value.
 </p>

 ### Literals